erelsgl/erelsgl.github.io/pages/en/teaching.md

 lang: en
 ---

-# Ideas for student projects

-Below are some ideas for projects.
-Some of them can be good as a final project for undergraduates.
-Others can be good for MA or PhD students.

-All the material for my courses is available in Hebrew below.
+All the material for the courses I have taught is available in Hebrew below.

 1. Undergraduate project topics: [2020][projects5780].
 For master and Ph.D.  topics, see my [wishlist](/pages/en/wishlist/).